magento/merchdocs/src/magento/security-action-plan.md

 1. **Diagnose**

     Run a scan to establish the security status of your Magento store.
-[MageReport.com](https://www.magereport.com/) is a highly regarded service that is available at no charge to members of the Magento community.

 1. **Clean**

-    Hire a [qualified consultant](https://magento.com/partners/portal/directory?partner_type=1) or online service to clean your site of all malicious code.
-Some Magento community members recommend [Sucuri Website Malware Removal](https://sucuri.net/website-antivirus/malware-removal).
+    Hire a [qualified consultant](https://solutionpartners.adobe.com/s/directory/) or online service to clean your site of all malicious code.
 Check the `/media` folder for leftover executable code.
 Remove all unknown Admin users and reset all Admin passwords.

 1. **Protect**

     Keep your Magento installation up to date with the most current release.
 If you are using an older version, apply all security patches as they become available.
-Review and follow [Magento Security Best Practices](https://magento.com/security/best-practices/security-best-practices).
-Subscribe to [Magento Security Alerts](https://magento.com/security/sign-up).
+Review and follow [Adobe Commerce Security Best Practices](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/experience-cloud/adobe-commerce-best-practices-guide.pdf).
+Subscribe to the [Adobe Security Notification Service](https://www.adobe.com/subscription/adbeSecurityNotifications.html).

 1. **Report**